Non-Slip with GriP

 |Assignment: Anti-skid protection for tiles in commercial shower rooms.

-Surface: Porcelain stoneware tiles, dark gray.
+Substrate: Porcelain stoneware tiles, dark gray.

 |Antislip Solution: SWISS GRIP Bath & Floor >> GriP spraying system|